preetikumar20/Pract_Appl3/README.md

 ## Model Development
 - **Model Used:** Logistic Regression, Decision Tree, KNN, SVC

+## Model Evaluation and Comparison
+* Logistic Regression (LR) and Support Vector Classifier (SVC) are better model with the highest AUC (0.93).
+Both models effectively separate customers who will subscribe from those who won’t.
+* SVC is a good model and works well when data is linearly separable, which suggests that the decision boundary in this dataset may be mostly linear.
+* KNN performs well (0.90 AUC), slightly below LR and SVC.
+Since KNN is a non-parametric model, it might be capturing some non-linear relationships, but it is still slightly behind LR and SVC.
+KNN can be slower with large datasets.
+* Decision Tree model with AUC = 0.72 is weaker compared to others.
+It may be because of overfitting to training data (high variance) and require tuning (e.g., pruning, max depth adjustments).
+*  Next Step: Maybe use Random Forest or Gradient Boosting (XGBoost) for better tree-based performance.

 ## **Key Findings:**
 - **Top Positive Features from LR Model (Increase Subscription Probability):**
   - Duration of call